Quasiperiodicity in time evolution of the Bloch vector under the thermal Jaynes-Cummings model: Quasiperiodicity in the dynamics of the Bloch vector

-Here, we pay attention to the following fact.
-As mentioned before, if $\omega_{2}/\omega_{1}$ is irrational, the trajectory never closes on itself in the phase space.
+Then, we pay attention to the following fact.
+As mentioned above, if $\omega_{2}/\omega_{1}$ is irrational, the trajectory never closes on itself in the phase space.
 However, taking the long-term limit, the trajectory on the torus in the phase space will eventually comes arbitrary close to every point on the toroidal surface.
 Hence, if we take an arbitrary small positive number $\epsilon(>0)$, there actually exists time $t$ such as